stavarengo/mob-tool/README.md

 # TODO's (brainstorm)

-This TODO's (brainstorm) and the diagrams are here only because of my colleague [@zsparal](https://github.com/zsparal).
-Thanks
-dude!
-❤️

 ## The following is pretty much a draft of the idea for this project - Don't take it as written in stone

 ### Usage